macktropolis/mackOS9/src/content/blog/hot-toy-find-on-a-hot-summer-day.md

 ---
-title: A Hot Toy Hunt on a Hot Summer Day
+title: A Hot Toy Find on a Hot Summer Day
 date: 2022-06-10
 author: Mack Richardson
 image: